HenrikSamuelsson/STM32F4-LwIP-TCP-IP/README.md

 Toolchain version used is [gcc-arm-none-eabi-4_9-2015q3](https://launchpad.net/gcc-arm-embedded/+download "gcc-arm-none-eabi-4_9-2015q3").

+## Sockets
+A network socket is an endpoint of an inter-process communication across a computer network.
+Today, most communication between computers is based on the Internet Protocol; therefore most network sockets are Internet sockets.

+A socket API is an application programming interface (API), usually provided by the operating system, that allows application programs to control and use network sockets.
+Internet socket APIs are usually based on the Berkeley sockets standard.

+A socket address is the combination of an IP address and a port number, much like one end of a telephone connection is the combination of a phone number and a particular extension.
+Based on this address, internet sockets deliver incoming data packets to the appropriate application process or thread.

 ## Blocking VS Non-Blocking
 A socket can be setup to be either blocking or non-blocking.